Abdulla Mohtadi: Kurdistan in 1960s

-Career
+Political career

 Mohtadi founded Komala with fellow students in Tehran in October 1969.
 The year 1969 marks the founding date of the Komala Party.
 With the new party being alive, now Mohtadi and his fellow party members should put the best of their efforts to hide their track from the eyes of SAVAK.
 They decided to cut off the extra communications that would lead to their arrest, following the decision to refrain from further discussions in political circles.
 Because the Mohtadi family was known to the eyes, both in Kurdistan and Tehran, their homes were always a place for surveillance by SAVAK.
 During this time, Abdullah's older brother, Salahedin arrested several times by SAVAK to force young and passionate Abdullah more careful and not to take risks aimlessly.
 With all of the incidents, at this exact period Mohtadi knew well that the Shah's regime would deal severely with any political move in existence, by remembering the lessons of the Kurdish movement in the 60's.
 They had to consider all aspects of their activities and further try to bring this party into the populace and the support of the populace into the party, so that at the right time, they can wage an armed endeavor against the Shah's regime.